Time logging best practices

 spent in sprint plannings meetings.
 When in doubt and before asking

 for a specific ticket, go to the

 dashboard and look for a ticket that may fit what you are doing.

 Start to track your time immediately, before knowing where to assign it

 When you sit down to work for OpenCraft, start to log immediately.
-The time spent thinking about what you'll actually going to work on, preparing your environment by spawning a devstack is part of the work (sometime called metawork).
-It also involves going through the mail, chat and forum to check in case something relevant came up.
+The time spent thinking about what you're actually going to work on, preparing your environment by spawning a devstack, etc. is part of the work (sometime called metawork).
+It also involves going through mail, chat and forums to check in case something relevant came up.
 Whatever ticket you start working first is where you should log this time.